 Complaints against the police are not handled with any independence, with most being determined as a 'local resolution' issue and kept in house.
 The adage of 'marking your own homework' comes to mind.
 These investigations cannot be considered as objective or sound, so long as they are conducted by a line manager or close colleague.
 The current process of the 'Professional Standards' Dept using the line manager to conduct an investigation is flawed and tempered to protecting the service rather than establishing the truth.

 In nearly all my cases of a complaint to the 'Professional Standards' department s, of both Police forces, these been greeted with 'intimation', 'suggestion' or 'option' for me to withdraw my complaint.
 I am not of the belief that any person who puts pen to paper, with the gravitas level of drawing up a complaint, often on their own, does not believe in the substance of their complaint.
 My gracious father, a published writer, who died in 2018, said: "The Police will never understand you, as they deal with too many who have the same level of literacy as they have".
 His words have been proven, by some of the humdinger of replies I have had from Senior investigators.
-On nearly every complaint, they have presented half answers to questions asked and lacked full probity.
+On nearly every complaint, they have presented half answers to questions asked, delayed and delayed in their response and lacked full probity in their actions.